Carlos487/avaloniaui.net/README.md

 ### .Net CLI

-Open a terminal in the root folder and run:
+Open a terminal into the `src\AvaloniaUI.Net` subfolder and run the following command:

 ```
 dotnet run
 ```

-This will start the website at [http://localhost:5000](http://localhost:5000) and [https://localhost:5001](https://localhost:5001)
+This will start the website at [http://localhost:5000](http://localhost:5000) and [https://localhost:5001](https://localhost:5001).